eduard93/docx/article_en.md

  </w:styles>
 ```

 We are interested in style changes, only if we are looking for style changes.
-In this case the change can be reverted.
+In this case, the change can be reverted.

 #### word/footer1.xml